NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Explosive Savant.md

 * * *

-A lifetime wielding firearms and explosive ordinance amid the chaos of battle has granted you great skill with volatile weapons.
-You become trained in simple and martial bombs and firearms.
+You've spent a lifetime wielding guns and explosive ordinance.
+You have familiarity with bombs and firearms; for the purposes of proficiency you treat bombs and martial firearms as simple weapons, and advanced firearms as martial weapons.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*